New generation air traps and avoiding cavitation.

 .
 Dust accumulation: Flush the air trap reverse several times at the en of the season to clean it.Inspect your vent lines at the same time and on a regular basis if you operate in dusty environment.
 Evaporated fuel will leave a greasy deposit in the vent line that will eventually get dust to stick to the line and possibly clog it.
 Rinse the line with non mixed diesel or kerosene if this occurs, then flush with alcohol to facilitate a dry tube.

 Slime: inspect your filter on a regular basis.
 If you see a gel substance accumulating, clean and mix some kerosene with fuel bugs killer.
 Leave for a couple of days and flush the system.
-I have used Marine 16 fuel treatment for 10 years now with great success.
+We have created a biopack system fuel treatment 10 years ago and been using it with great success.
 I also always fill my air trap with this mix at the end of the season.

 The choice of a proper air trap and fuel hardware is not always as obvious as it might seem when you include suction drag reduction in the equation.